iliapopov17/BI-Workshop-Projects/Project_06/README.md

 |SRR941818|1885543|1406729 (74.6%)|
 |SRR941819|6800272|4994723 (73.4%)|

+_Table 2.
+Summary of featureCount results._

 ### Differential Expression
 The identification of significantly differentially expressed genes prior to and following fermentation was achieved and graphically represented in a heatmap (Figure 2).
 Utilizing the HISAT2 + featureCounts + DESeq2 pipeline for analysis, a total of 1905 genes exhibited significant differential expression (with an absolute log2FoldChange > 2 and padj < 0.05).
 Of these, 987 genes were upregulated, and 918 genes were downregulated.
 The distribution of significantly differentially expressed genes was depicted in a volcano plot (Figure 3), with the top 5 upregulated and downregulated genes highlighted and enumerated in Table 3.

+<div style='justify-content: center'>
+<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/heatmap.png" align='center', width="50%">
+</div>

 _Figure 2.
 Heatmap for significantly differentially expressed genes before (SRR941816 & SRR941817) and after fermentation (SRR941818 & SRR941819).
 Gradient from violet to green in cells of heatmap stands for log2FoldChange value (from neg- ative to positive, respectively).
 Data were visualized using R DESeq2 package._

 <div style='justify-content: center'>
-<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/heatmap.png" align='center', width="50%">
+<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/volcanoplot.png" align='center', width="50%">
 </div>

 _Figure 3.
 Volcanoplot.
 Top 5 upregulated and downregulated genes are marked._

-<div style='justify-content: center'>
-<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/volcanoplot.png" align='center', width="50%">
-</div>

-_Table 3.
-Top Five Upregulated and Downregulated Genes at 30 Minutes of Fermentation._

 |Gene ID|Log2FoldChange|padj|Product|
 |-------|--------------|----|-------|